 ILR applicants may need to show they meet the relevant minimum income requirement, depending on what type of leave they currently hold.

-Skilled worker visa holders who wish to acquire indefinite leave to remain in the UK are required to meet the minimum salary requirement of £25,600.
+For example, Skilled Worker visa holders who wish to acquire indefinite leave to remain in the UK are required to meet the minimum salary requirement by earning the higher of either: